Top Rated Probate Attorneys

 - Inventory – The personal representative takes stock and determines the appropriate value of the decedent’s property.

 - Notice to Creditors – Generally, it is advisable to publish a notice to creditors.
 This reduces the time the creditors have to file a claim against the decedent’s estate.
 Notice must also be mailed to the reasonably ascertainable creditors.

 - Payment of Debts and Taxes – Properly presented creditor claims, as well as the decedent’s final income taxes and any inheritance or estate taxes, must be paid.
 An estate without sufficient funds to pay all of a decedent’s debts must follow state specific rules as to the priority of claims against the estate.

 - Final Distribution and Closing – The representative arranges for final distribution to the estate’s beneficiaries and obtains receipts for those distributions.
 After the final administrative matters are complete, the representative files to close the estate.
 Depending on the process required by your state, you may be required to petition the court for approval of the final distributions as proposed.

 The laws of probate are different from state to state, so it is a good idea to get local advice as to whether probate is necessary in your situation.
 Gravis works in several different states, creating knowledge of various state law’s Some states have mechanisms to simplify probate or provide alternative procedures for certain situation.

-For example, in Idaho, a spouse that is the sole heir of a decedent may petition the court for summary administration.
+For example, in Washington, a spouse that is the sole heir of a decedent may petition the court for summary administration.
 Summary administration allows title to the decedent’s property to pass to the surviving spouse after a single hearing.

 However, even such a process can be waylaid by intervening parties.